 2. Mental wellbeing

 Recent research at the University of California in San Diego indicates that our brains actually need downtime and solitude in order to function properly.
-This is because our brains only process experiences and to memories when we allow them the space and time to do so – and by bombarding our minds with stimulus, we are actually impairing them.
+This is because our brains only process experiences and memories when we allow them the space and time to do so – and by bombarding our minds with stimulus, we are actually impairing them.

 The old saying is true: great ideas rarely interrupt us.
 Creativity and inventiveness often only develop when we have to come up with our own entertainment.